 This course requires you spend a good amount of time outside of our class/lab meetings reading, studying, completing major assignments, and otherwise preparing to participate fully and get the most out of the experience (and a commensurate grade).
 A general rule of thumb is that, for every hour you spend in class or lab (1.33 hours x 2 lectures + 2 lab hours = 4.66 hours/week), you should be spending at least 2 hours outside of class doing coursework/preparation.
-So, that would mean roughly 9-10 hours of outside work per week coursework/preparation.
 So, that would mean roughly 9-10 hours of outside work per week.
 Some weeks (e.g., before an exam or major deadline) may require more of your time outside class, but if you plan in advance and commit to dedicating regular outside time to your studies each week, it will be more manageable, with fewer week-to-week fluctuations.
 Think of it this way: Time spent becoming comfortable with design and analysis in this course will save you time when preparing for moderation, the Senior Project, and any future research.
 While the methods we cover in class may be rather unfamiliar to many (most?) students (and, therefore, will take extra time to grasp fully), other students students already may have had extensive experience conducting psychological research.
 If you find yourself falling behind or desiring more advanced work, simply shoot me an email and/or drop by office hours so we can discuss the way forward.
 I am happy to try to find additional materials to support your journey through the course and toward your personal goals (as well as the standards set by the Psychology Program and College).

 Prospective memory involves remembering to carry out some intended action in the future.
 You know, like turning in an assignment, taking an online quiz, or preparing for an exam.
 There's no reason you can't take steps now to improve your ability to carry out the appropriate actions on time, even before we cover the topic.
-So please, please, please take the time to review all the deadlines below.
+So please, please take the time to review all the deadlines below.
 Transfer them to your personal calendar immediately.
-Doing so will help you avoid scheduling conflicts (e.g., around Fall and Thanksgiving Breaks and other travel) and allow you to carve out the necessary time to perform your best.
-Please email me (or meet me for office hours) should you envision a significant disruption to your ability to meet the course requirements/deadlines.
-I will do my best to work with you (and other resources to which you have access at Bard) to support you.
-And, remember, you may also use your "S#!T Happens" token, no questions asked, for one deadline extension (details can be found under "Extra Credit," above).
+Doing so will help you avoid scheduling conflicts (e.g., around Spring/Summer Breaks and other travel) and allow you to carve out the necessary time to perform your best.
+Booking travel/leaving campus to begin your break early is NOT a reasonable excuse for needing to extend assignment deadlines (outside of using your one "S#!T Happens" token) or reschedule exams, so don't ask.
+I realize travel can be costly.
+That is why I give you all the major deadlines in advance-on the very first day of the semester-so that you may book your travel around them.
+Note that official Bard policy is that "All students and faculty remain on campus" during Completion Week.
+This isn't just my policy:-).